The Best Places to Live in Austin

 Avery Ranch

-This family-friendly neighborhood is roughly 20 miles north of downtown Austin, giving it that peaceful neighborhood feels just outside of the city business.
-The area is part of a large master-planned community that holds over 4,000 homes and three public elementary schools.
+This family-friendly neighborhood is about 20 miles north of downtown Austin.
+Sitting outside of the city bustle, Avery Ranch emits a peaceful and natural vibe.
+The area is part of a 1,800-acre master-planned community that holds over 4000 homes and three public elementary schools.

 What’s Happening in Avery Ranch